 Research Reproducibility Showcase

-The Reproducibility Showcase features a series of online presentations and tutorials from May to August, 2020.
-Presenters are selected from the MIDAS Reproducibility Challenge 2020.
+The Reproducibility Showcase featured a series of online presentations and tutorials from May to August, 2020.
+Presenters were selected from the MIDAS Reproducibility Challenge 2020.

 A significant challenge across scientific fields is the reproducibility of research results, and third-party assessment of such reproducibility.
 The goal of the MIDAS Reproducibility Challenge is to highlight high-quality, reproducible work at the University of Michigan by collecting examples of best practices across diverse fields.
 We received a large number of entries that illustrate wonderful work in the following areas: